A locavore is someone who exclusively or primarily eats foods from their local or regional foodshed.

 That said, some locavores use a determined radius from their home to keep tabs on how local their food is.
 When locavorism first became popular, a 100-mile radius was a common distance for people to use.
 Depending on where people live and how much food production and agriculture is nearby, they may winnow that into 50 (or even fewer) miles, or up to 250.
 There are no strict rules.

-There are also locavores who take things more extreme, relying on their own garden to the bulk of their food needs.
-This concept was highlighted in a One-Block Diet project.
+There are also locavores who take things more extremely, relying on their own garden to supply the bulk of their food needs.

-While there are locavores that truly limit their diet, most self-described locavores give themselves several exceptions to their local diet.
+While there are locavores who truly limit their diet, most self-described locavores give themselves several exceptions to their options.
 Commonly excluded items include coffee, chocolate, salt, and/or spices—although locavores tend to try and find local coffee roasters, small-batch chocolate producers, and organic spice importers when they can.